heymichellemac/heymichellemac-hugo/content/blog/2024/website-updates.md

 ---
-title: "Website updates - a continuous journey"
-date: 2024-03-29
-draft: false
 categories:
+- blog
+date: '2024-03-29'
+tag:
-- Blog Post
+- Coding
+title: Website updates - a continuous journey
 ---

 I've learned a lot over the last 7+ months since starting my new job as a Senior Technical Writer.
 I'm fortunate enough that part of my role allows me to go down rabbit holes to try and either automate something or make it more efficient.